 If you think that you or anyone else may have swallowed any or all of the contents

 of a bottle of AZARGA, immediately telephone your doctor or the Poisons Information

-Centre on13 1126 for advice, or go to Accident and Emergency at your nearest hospital.
+764 766 in New Zealand for advice, or go to Accident and Emergency at your nearest

 While you are using AZARGA